 It’s not as easy to negotiate mattress deals online, and some direct-sales vendors may not be willing to budge on price at all.
 But don’t let that discourage you from seeking out discounted mattresses and bedding combination packages online.
 You can do an online search for terms such as “[mattress brand] coupon” or “[mattress brand] deal.”

 Direct-to-consumer mattress vendors and legacy companies alike routinely offer meaningful discounts on quality bedding products.
-The coupons, deals, and discounts are out there, and it’s worth looking for them.
+For example, the Saatva Zenhaven mattress comes with an enticing discount opportunity: $200 off the list price (roughly $2,400), good for nearly 10% off.
+Coupons, deals, and discounts like this are out there, and it’s worth looking for them.

 5. Seek Out Exclusive or Under-the-Radar Deals